 Saturday, May 05th, 2012 | Author: Konrad Voelkel

-This is a list of resources available on the web for research mathematicians, updated regularly.
+This is a list of resources available on the web for research mathematicians, which used to be updated regularly.
 The first version was published May 5, 2012.
-The last update was on June 11, 2014, marked by [UPDATE 14-06-11].
+The last update was on March 12, 2015, marked by [UPDATE 15-03-12].
+It is now no longer actively maintained.

 If you have any recommendations on what to add to this list, please leave a comment below or write an email.
 Anything resembling advertising will be deleted without comment.